 A common mistake many vendors make is to sell a subscription based solution in the same way as they would sell a “one time” sale product.
 A product is tangible.
 It can be held, seen and touched by a customer.
 It may sit on a factory floor, or it may reside on a server in the company’s data center.
 When that same product is sold on a subscription basis – the customer is really buying a service, such as a predictive maintenance service, rather than hardware/software.
 This service is not as tangible even if the value delivered is tangible.
 This is because the service is performed out of sight of the customer – it may be performed by the software algorithm, or it may be performed in the cloud.
 The buyer may see the hardware sitting on the factory floor, but they don’t see it “performing” its service.

-Ironically, when the service is doing what it is supposed to be doing, the customer won’t know.
-They may even begin to question whether the service is really delivering the value it promised.
+Ironically, when your IoT as a service is doing what it is supposed to be doing, the customer won’t know.
+They may even begin to question whether your IoT as a service is really delivering the value it promised.
 For example, if a predictive maintenance IoT solution is working, the machines will never break down, uptime is high and production levels are consistent.
 The customer may begin to wonder why they need your service if the machines never break down.

 Monetizing a subscription based IoT solution is challenging, especially if the vendor primarily sells products or their customers are used to buying products.
 While there are many best practices to consider, I will highlight some of the major ones from a go-to-market perspective.